 Pixel Pet Art by Jessica Vonk from Tilburg The Netherlands) makes custom paintings of pets from all over the world.
 The digital painted artworks are original so you get a one of a kind work of art of your dog, cat or other pet.
 A digital painting is created in similar fashion as a traditional painting, using the a computer file as a canvas.
-These artworks are printable in any size and material you like, from canvas to wood.
+These artworks are printable in any size and material you like.
 See the classic paintings for more information on these paintings.
 For an original furry wall art inspired by real classic paintings, custom made with fun details!

 What is digital art?